DR. J. MARK PULLEN

 Pullen, J.M. and C. Snow, Integrating Synchronous and Asynchronous Internet Distributed Education for Maximum Effectiveness, Educational and Information Technologies (2007), pp 137-148, Springer, New York NY

-Pullen, J., K. Makenini and P. McAndrews, A Grammar-Based Web Service Enabling Multi-domain Distributed Interoperation of Command/Control and Simulation Systems, Proceedings of the IEEE Distributed Simulation and Real Time Applications Symposium¸ Chania Greece, October 2007
+Pullen, J., K. Makenini and P. McAndrews, A Grammar-Based Web Service Enabling Multi-domain Distributed Interoperation of Command/Control and Simulation Systems, IEEE Distributed Simulation and Real Time Applications Symposium¸ Chania Greece, October 2007

 Pullen, J., M. Hieb, L. Khimeche, M. Powers, and K. Galvin, Evaluating the Proposed Coalition Battle Management Language Standard as a Basis for Enhanced C2 to M&S Interoperability, NATO Modeling and Simulation Group Annual Symposium, Prague, Czech Republic, October 2007, won best paper award